-Nine months later she was told that the social work regulator, the GSCC, would report its findings of a lengthy investigation into the fitness to practise of Christou and Maria Ward, who had been Peter’s allocated social worker.
+Nine months later she was told that then social work regulator, the General Social Care Council (GSCC), would report its findings of a lengthy investigation into the fitness to practise of Christou and Maria Ward, who had been Peter’s allocated social worker.

 The investigation found both social workers’ mistakes in the case amounted to misconduct.
 They failed to keep adequate records.
 Ward had failed to visit Peter often enough.
 Christou, as Ward’s manager, failed to provide enough supervision to her social worker.